 Why a Fund is Crucial in the District of Columbia

 The District of Columbia is facing a severe shortage of affordable housing and a shortage of landlords willing to lease affordable units to households with histories of homelessness.
-Without more housing units that these households are able to access, it will be extremely challenging for the District to match the households with available apartment units that meet their needs—resulting in longer stays in shelter and fewer exits to permanent housing.
-Mayor Muriel Bowser has invested heavily in housing solutions that end homelessness—specifically, the Permanent Supportive Housing Program (PSHP), Rapid Re-Housing (RRH), and Targeted Affordable Housing.
+Without more housing units accessible to these households, it will be extremely challenging for the District to match the households with available apartment units that meet their needs—resulting in longer stays in shelter and fewer exits to permanent housing.

 How the Fund Will Be Financed

 The Fund will be supported by private funding.
-Local business groups and philanthropic organizations will lead the effort to secure resources to both establish and then sustain this effort.
+Local business groups and philanthropic organizations donated the resources to begin and sustain this effort.

 How the Fund Will Be Administered

-The Fund will be managed and administered through the Coalition for Nonprofit Housing and Economic Development (CNHED), a well-established organization whose primary focus is devising, implementing and advocating for solutions so that low- and moderate-income District residents are able to thrive.
-CNHED has established a wholly-owned subsidiary, The Landlord Partnership Fund, LLC, to accept donations and manage claims.
+The Fund will be managed and administered through the Coalition for Nonprofit Housing and Economic Development (CNHED), an organization whose primary focus is devising, implementing, and advocating for affordable housing and community economic development solutions to serve the needs of low- and moderate-income District residents.

 How the Fund Will Be Structured

-This Fund will be modeled on programs already in place in several cities in the United States, particularly the Landlord Liaison Project that has been established in Seattle and featured in the U.S. Interagency Council on Homelessness solutions database.
-Landlords who enter into leases with families and individuals from the District’s Department of Human Services (DHS) are eligible for participation in the Fund and can enroll through CNHED.
-DHS’ case managers will be available and ready to assist both the landlord and the tenant at all steps of the relationship.
+This Fund will be modeled on programs already in place in several cities in the United States, particularly the Landlord Liaison Project that has been established in Seattle and featured in the US Interagency Council on Homelessness solutions database.
+Landlords who enter into leases with families and individuals with PSH, TAH, and RRH subsidies are eligible to participate in the Fund and can enroll through CNHED.
+DHS case managers will be available and ready to assist both the landlord and the tenant at all steps of the relationship.

 What the Fund Will Cover

-The Fund will cover claims specifically and exclusively on units located in the District of Columbia and leased to tenants who receive rental assistance from the following DHS homeless services programs:
+The Fund will cover claims specifically and exclusively on units located in the District of Columbia and leased to tenants who receive rental assistance from the PSH, TAH, and RRH programs.